-An annual program for lawyers in the Mekong region, the Mekong Legal Advocacy Institute (MLAI) provides a forum for junior lawyers and campaigners to share skills and experience and to learn from senior public interest lawyers.
-It’s also a platform for lawyers to coordinate action on regional environmental and social issues.
+An annual program for lawyers in the Mekong region, the Mekong Legal Advocacy Institute provides a forum for junior lawyers and campaigners to share skills and experience and to learn from senior public interest lawyers.
+It also provides lawyers with a platform to coordinate actions on regional environmental and social issues.